mit-rss/wall_follower/README.md

 ![motor_plugged](media/39604958785_8e8161b88e_k.jpg)

 Turn on the TX2, and reconnect to the racecar if necessary.
-Get the car to a safe place (_not on a table!_).
+Place the car on your *brick* so its wheels do not touch the ground and are free to spin.
 Launch ```teleop``` just like in the simulator.
 Note that if you JUST plugged in the motor battery, it takes a few minutes for the VESC to be recognized, so if you run teleop, and get the error "Failed to connect to the VESC", wait a few seconds, and try running the command again.

     teleop

 Now you should be able to move the car around with the joystick!
-**You need press the left bumper before the car can move.**
+**You need press and hold the left bumper (LB) before the car can move.**
 This is a known as a [Dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) and it is an easy way to stop the car from crashing - just let go of the trigger.

-#### The car isn't moving
+#### Debugging: The car isn't moving!

-- Make sure the joystick is connected and in the right mode by running ~/joystick/test_joystick.sh
+- Make sure the joystick is connected and in the right mode by running `rostopic echo /vesc/joy`.
+When you press buttons on the joystick, you should see the messages on this topic update.
-- Are you pressing the left bumper on the joystick?
+- Are you pressing and holding the left bumper on the joystick?
 - Make sure the motor battery is plugged in and charged.

 ### RViz

-Because ```rviz``` requires 3D libraries you can't run it straight through SSH.
+Because ```rviz``` requires 3D libraries, you can't run it straight through SSH.
 So you will need ```rviz``` to be connected to the car's ```roscore``` rather than the one on your local machine.
 To do this first edit your ```/etc/hosts``` file on your local machine (requires ```sudo```) and add the following line: